irdest/irdest/docs/website/content/downloads.md

 layout: page
 ---

-Before downloading, please beware that this is **alpha stage software** and as such it will have bugs and produce crashes.
-Please do not expect to be able to rely on this software in production setups.
+> Before downloading, please beware that this is **alpha stage
+> software** and as such it will have bugs and produce crashes.
+> Please do not expect to be able to rely on this software in your
+> day-to-day setup.

-That being said: we want to improve Irdest for everyone so if you experience a crash, please report the issue to our [issue tracker][issues] or our [community mailing ist][mail]!
+> That being said: we want to improve Irdest for everyone so if you
+> experience a crash, please report the issue to our [issue
+> tracker][issues] or our [community mailing ist][mail]!

 [issues]: https://git.irde.st/we/irdest/-/issues
 [mail]: https://lists.irde.st/archives/list/community@lists.irde.st/